-Throughout the day, we spotted 12 Komodo dragons in the wild, photographed two stalking a very unlucky buffalo, and even stumbled upon a nest with eggs.
+Throughout the day, we spotted 12 Komodo dragons on Rinca Island in the wild, photographed two stalking a very unlucky buffalo, and even stumbled upon a nest with eggs.

 The sizable eggs turned out to be protected by a sizable female, which then charged out of the nearby weeds in a flash of hissing, claws, forked tongue, and the works.
 Few things are as unsettling as seeing a pissed-off, dinosaur-era creature convinced that you want to consume her young.

-With some animal encounters, such as the grizzly I surprised in Alaska the year prior, it’s better to back away slowly.
+With some animal encounters, such as the brown bear I surprised in Alaska the year prior, it’s better to back away slowly.
 There was no time to ask about proper protocol.
 When my guide turned and broke into an Olympic-record-breaking sprint, I decided it was best to follow his lead.